 Hawaii Legal Ages Laws: At a Glance

-The specifics of Hawaii legal ages laws are listed in the following table and in the descriptive summary below.
-See FindLaw's Emancipation of Minors section for additional articles and resources.
+The specifics of Hawaii's legal age laws are listed in the following table and in the descriptive summary below.
+See FindLaw's emancipation of minors section for additional articles and resources.

 Age of Majority in Hawaii

 Hawaii's age of majority is 18.
 When you turn 18, you will gain many of the rights and responsibilities that most other adults have.
 Some of your new rights include the right to vote, and you will now be able to get credit cards and purchase cigarettes and other regulated items.
 You will also have new responsibilities because your parents are no longer responsible for your actions.
 If you cause someone harm, you may be sued to pay for their damages.
 You may also be called to serve on a jury.

 Hawaii follows the alcohol laws prescribed by the federal government.
 If Hawaii did not adhere to these laws, it would lose a lot of federal highway funding.
 So, like all other states in the union, the minimum age to purchase alcohol in Hawaii is 21.
 Hawaii, like other states on the mainland, is a zero-tolerance state.
 This means that if a minor is caught with any amount of alcohol in their system while driving, they get an automatic DUI regardless of the BAC limit of the state for adults 21 and over.

 Emancipation is when a person under 18 becomes a legal adult.
 This can happen in a few ways.
 One of the most common methods is through a court procedure.
 Emancipation also occurs when the person enters into a legal marriage, as the Hawaii statute lays out.